CSS Image Buttons Css3Menu.com

 Safety is an important issue for all of us - people and places, volunteers and local communities.

-Our local partners work closely with us in making all reasonable efforts to ensure your safety and that of the community, but you must also take some responsibility for your own safety.
-As with all societies there will be risks or dangers, but if you follow the advice of your local hosts, there is no reason for your safety to be at any risk.
+We have carried out a full risk assessment in each of the places where we work, and our local partners work closely with us in making all reasonable efforts to ensure your safety and that of the community, but you must also take some responsibility for your own safety.
+As with all societies there will be risks or dangers, and safety standards may well be different to those we are used to at home, but if you follow the advice of your local hosts, there is no reason for your safety to be at any risk.
 Our partners are responsible and professional people, and are there 24 hours a day, 7 days a week.

 Each placement varies slightly as to exactly how your money is spent, but we guarantee that at least 80% of what you pay - for placements of 4 weeks or more - is spent in the host country, where it is needed most.